chrisLanderson/MetaOmics_Workshop/README.md

 ```bash
 qiime --help
 ```
-Deactivating an environment or closing the current terminal is recommended once you done with your current session.
+Deactivating an environment or closing the current terminal is recommended once you are done with your current session.

 ```bash
 miniconda3/bin/deactivate